-when coming into contact with unknown substances was created collaboratively by Opioid Operational Command Center (OOCC) repsociated with these overdose victims, such as carfentanil or acrylfentanyl, are very potent and, if inhaled or ingested, could cause symptoms in a first responder.

-The State EMS Medical Director is encouraging Maryland EMS clinicians to continue to use universal personal protective equipment (PPE) and resentatives from the Maryland Department of Health, MIEMSS, and the Maryland State Police.
+when coming into contact with unknown substances was created collaboratively by Opioid Operational Command Center (OOCC) repsociated with these overdose victims, You should only need to utilize respiratory protection (P-100 masks) if you are actively handling and processing fentanyl or its drug The State EMS Medical Director analogues, such as carfentanil-so avoid contact with any substance found at the resentatives from the Maryland Department of Health, MIEMSS, and the Maryland State Police.
 Standard PPE includes nitrile gloves, and only if there is blood or other bodily fluids present should a face shield/standard mask and splash protection be used.
 A higher level of respiratory protection would only be required in incidents with greater risk of aerosolization of powders, such as active entry by tactical teams where a flash bang has been discharged.
 This enhanced respiratory guidance is available from the National ated with contact during typical overdose calls.
 However, it is imperative that you are prepared to handle these situations: promptly support an unresponsive patient's respiration, support their circulation with CPR if indicated, and administer naloxone to save their life.
 Do not spend valuable minutes putting on Tyvek suits, as they are not indicated.